IBM/ibm-spectrum-symphony-operator/README.md

   - Bugfix: operator missed primary management pod monitoring, fixes the cluster recovery if pod is killed
   - Bugfix: build used client's service account
   - Bugfix: client used array of environment variables from master parameter
+- Version 1.1.2 (September 2021) has the following improvements and bugfixes:
+  - IBM Spectrum Symphony version 7.3.1
+  - New option (cluster.adminPasswordSecretName) - K8S secret with Admin password

 ## Operator architecture <a name="architecture"></a>